Authorize your email senders

 SPF checks the Return-Path (envelope-from) domain, not the visible "From" address.
 Many modern email providers use their own domain in the Return-Path (e.g., mcsv.net for Mailchimp), so SPF checks happen against their servers, not yours.

 For DMARC to pass, you need alignment.
-These providers achieve this through DKIM signing with your domain, which satisfies DMARC even when SPF doesn't align.
-This is why adding their SPF include to your root domain is unnecessary and wastes precious DNS lookups.
+Default provider setups usually achieve this via DKIM signing with your domain, which often means no extra SPF include on your root domain.

 Learn more about Return-Path and provider SPF requirements →